GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 By F. Esteban (@esteban82).
 November, 2024

-- This tutorial explain the basic aspect of doing animations with GMT.
+- This tutorial explains the basic aspect of doing animations with GMT.
-- It serve as a guide to help beginners understand and troubleshoot potential issues.
+- It serves as a guide to help beginners understand and troubleshoot potential issues.
-- It explain basic aspect of the :gmt-module:`movie` and :gmt-module:`events` modules.
+- It explains the basic aspect of the :gmt-module:`movie` and :gmt-module:`events` modules.

 1. Introduction
 ~~~~~~~~~~~~~~~

-Prior to GMT 6.0, ambitious movie makers would have to write complicated scripts where the advancement of frames was explicitly done by a shell loop,
+Prior to GMT 6.0, ambitious movie makers had to write complicated scripts where the advancement of frames was explicitly done by a shell loop.
-and then perhaps that frame counter was used to make some changes to other parameters so that when the plotting started the plot would differ from the previous one.
 At the end of the script, you would have to convert your PostScript plot to a raster image with a name that is lexically increasing,
 and then later you would use some external software to assemble the movie.
 Hence, only very brave GMT users attempted to make GMT animations.
 Here you can see a `more complete explanation <https://docs.generic-mapping-tools.org/5.4/gallery/anim_introduction.html>`_
-and `some examples <https://docs.generic-mapping-tools.org/5.4/Gallery.html#animations>`_ of that times.
+and `some examples <https://docs.generic-mapping-tools.org/5.4/Gallery.html#animations>`_ of those times.

-GMT 6 (`Wessel et al 2019 <https://doi.org/10.1029/2019GC008515>`_) simplified all that by adding movie-making modules
+GMT 6 (`Wessel et al. 2019 <https://doi.org/10.1029/2019GC008515>`_) simplified all that by adding movie-making modules
-that were later refined with GMT 6.5 (`Wessel et al 2024 <https://doi.org/10.1029/2024GC011545>`_).
+that were later refined with GMT 6.5 (`Wessel et al. 2024 <https://doi.org/10.1029/2024GC011545>`_).
 These modules empower users to create animations by taking over non-trivial tasks.